 Your body is staging a violent protest.
 But to what extent?
 Could eating ghost peppers cause your demise?

 Yes, you could die from ingesting ghost peppers.
-In fact, researchers have determined a 150-pound person would need to eat 3 pounds of dried and powdered capsaicin-rich peppers like the ghost pepper to die.
-They based their findings on results extrapolated from similar studies that measure capsaicin's toxic effects on animals [source: Glinsukon].
+In fact, researchers have determined a 150-pound (68-kilogram) person would need to eat 3 pounds (1.3 kilograms) of dried and powdered capsaicin-rich peppers like the ghost pepper to die.
+They based their findings on results extrapolated from similar studies that measure capsaicin's toxic effects on animals.

-This doesn't mean you need toss your hot sauce and salsa.
 The good news for spice lovers is that your body would give up long before you reached a deadly level of capsaicin ingestion.
 The pain and inflammation would be too much to bear.
 Capsaicin is debilitating to the eyes and airways; that's why pepper spray is an effective defense weapon.
 At 2 million Scoville heat units, pepper spray can stop an attacker in his or her tracks.
-In India, the ghost pepper's country of origin, the Defence Research and Development Organization once even made grenades with the powerful Bhut Jolokia [source: Chilli World].
+In India, the ghost pepper's country of origin, the Defence Research and Development Organization once even made grenades with the powerful bhut jolokia (they had to give them up as the chili powder was susceptible to fungal rot).

 So why do some people seem to handle the heat of ghost peppers better than others?
 It's a nurtured ability, scientists believe.
-Over time, capsaicin kills pain receptors in the mouth, and, eventually, peppers that are excruciating to the uninitiated are simply a pleasant heat to others [source: Roach].
+Over time, capsaicin kills pain receptors in the mouth, and, eventually, peppers that are excruciating to the uninitiated are simply a pleasant heat to others.